joshbegley/nyt-latest/previous.md

 `The case centers on false vote-rigging claims broadcast by Fox News during the 2020 U.S. presidential election.`\
 https://nytimes.com/2025/12/02/business/media/smartmatic-fox-news-defamation-case.html

-**Key Bears-Packers matchup in Week 16 set for 8:20 p.m.
-ET kickoff**\
+**Key Packers-Bears matchup in Week 16 set for Dec.
+20 at 8:20 p.m.
+ET**\
-`The times for the Dec.
-20 matchups had not previously been announced.`\
+`The Bears will host the Packers on Dec.
+20 at 8:20 p.m.
+ET, while the Eagles will host the Commanders on the same day at 2 p.m.`\
 https://nytimes.com/athletic/6856892/2025/12/02/bears-packers-week-16-kickoff/

 **Washington soccer rallied around memory of Mia Hamant: 'We just played our hearts out'**\